 - 1. Preserve and protect opportunities for the public to enjoy the physical and aesthetic qualities of the Town's shoreline. - 2.
-Ensure an adequate supply of safe public access to the Town's shoreline. - 3.
-Encourage that alteration to the natural conditions of the shoreline, in those limited instances when authorized, shall be given priority for development that provides opportunity for substantial numbers of people to enjoy the shorelines of the state, while maintaining no net loss of ecological function.
+Encourage that alteration to the natural conditions of the shoreline, in those limited instances when authorized, shall be given priority for development that provides opportunity for substantial numbers of people to enjoy the shoreline, while maintaining no net loss of ecological function.